microsoft/Windows-DevRel/Tutorials/winui-local-ai/2-dev-setup.md

     1. On the right panel, **Click Install**.
     1. On the Preview Changes Popup, **Click Apply**.
     1. On the License Acceptance Popup, **Click I Accept**.
-1. Do the same for:
-- `CommunityToolkit.WinUI.Controls.Primitives`
-- `CommunityToolkit.WinUI.Converters`
 1. **Close** the NuGet package file

 The Windows Copliot Runtime APIs uses a specifies  version of the .NET runtime and the minimum Windows version that the app targets.
 Also, the Community Toolkit.Mvvm and uses features that are ahead of the standard C# language version that your project is configured to use by default.
 You need to update the project's configuration: